Hercules and Xena – The Animated Movie: The Battle for Mount Olympus: Plot

 Long after Zeus stole the Cronus Stone from the Titans, he and Alcmene gave birth to a son named Hercules, who defeated a Hydra at an early age and became a hero.
-After Hercules battles a sea serpent and defeats it and is thanked by the local townspeople, Iolaus joins him.
-Hercules and Iolaus head to Thebes to see Alcmene, but Iolaus is upset because Hercules takes the credit.
-Meanwhile, Xena and Gabrielle steal the gold back from a trio satyrs to return to Corinth.
+After Hercules defeats a sea serpent and is thanked by the local townspeople, Iolaus joins him.
+Hercules and Iolaus head to Thebes to see Alcmene, fighting a group of highwaymen along the way.
+Meanwhile, Xena and Gabrielle steal a bag of gold back from a trio satyrs to return to Corinth.
 Ares appears and tells Xena there is a trap set for Hercules at Thebes.
 Xena wants Hercules to go because Thebes needs his help.
 Xena, angered by Ares' intentions to take her as his wife, argues with Gabrielle.

 Hercules and Iolaus are working the fields at Alcmene's farm when Zeus descends to abduct Alcmene to take her to Mount Olympus, despite Hercules' attempts to stop him.
-Angered, Iolaus and Hercules decide to rescue her.
+Angered, Hercules decides to rescue her.
 Ares reveals to Zeus that he wants Xena and had tried to get her help to stop Hercules before he witnessed Zeus take Alcmene.
-Hera confronts Zeus before stealing the Cronus Stone, the stone that keeps the Titans in the Underworld lava pits.
+Hera confronts Zeus before stealing the Cronus Stone, the stone that keeps the Titans in Tartarus.
 Hera summons the Titans out while Zeus checks on Alcmene, who has been shrunk and placed in a dollhouse castle for safety from Hera.
-Meanwhile, Aphrodite surfs down a mountain to Iolaus' happiness.
-Ignoring Aphrodite's warning, Hercules decides to go to Mount Olympus to rescue Alcmene and Iolaus stays behind with Aphrodite.
-A boy falls into the lava pits, but is saved by Hercules and Iolaus.
+Meanwhile, Aphrodite surfs down a mountain to warn Hercules about Hera, but he refuses to listen.
+Hera uses the Chronus to start an earthquake, causing the ground to split.
+A boy nearly falls into the lava pits, but is saved by Hercules and Iolaus.
 Xena and Gabrielle, in a nearby town, defeats three thugs who try to take advantage of the chaos caused by the earthquakes to do some looting.
 Hercules meets the Earth Titan Porphyrion as he emerges from the ground.
 Porphyrion tells Hercules to let him pass as his fight is with the gods on Mount Olympus.
 Hercules lets him past as long as he promises to leave the mortal world alone and take his fight to the gods as Hercules is not defending them.
-The Water Titan Tethys arises from the water as the Fire Titan Mnemosyne emerges from the volcano and the fat Wind Titan Crius materializes from a tornado right in front of Xena and Gabrielle.
+The Water Titan Tethys arises from the water as the Fire Titan Mnemosyne emerges from the volcano and the Wind Titan Crius materializes from a tornado right in front of Xena and Gabrielle.
 The Titans plan their revenge on the gods.

-Zeus calls Artemis, Aphrodite, and Ares together to fight the Titans and they hope Hercules will help them.
-Xena and Gabrielle are helping wounded people following all the earthquakes, and Artemis decides to get Xena's help and transforms Gabrielle into a bird.
+Zeus calls Artemis, Aphrodite and Ares together to fight the Titans and they hope Hercules will help them.
+Xena and Gabrielle are helping wounded people following the earthquake and Artemis decides to get Xena's help and transforms Gabrielle into a giant eagle as leverage.
 Xena flies on Gabrielle to the gods' home while Hercules climbs up.
-When Xena accuses Ares for what he did to Gabrielle, Artemis tells Xena the truth about her actions and offers a deal: Help fight the Titans, and she'll revert Gabrielle back to normal.
+When Xena accuses Ares for what happened to Gabrielle, Artemis tells Xena the truth about her actions and offers a deal: Xena helps the gods fight the Titans and she'll revert Gabrielle back to normal.